Al Coppage

-Alton Minor Coppage (February 9, 1916 – January 9, 1992) was a professional American football end who played five seasons in the National Football League (NFL) and All-America Football Conference (AAFC), mostly for the Chicago Cardinals.
-Coppage grew up in Oklahoma and attended the University of Oklahoma, where he was part of a 1938 football team that won the school's first Big Six Conference championship.
-He was drafted by the NFL's Cardinals in 1940 and played in Chicago for three seasons before leaving to serve in World War II.
+Alton Minor Coppage (February 9, 1916 – January 9, 1992) was an American professional football player who was an end for five seasons in the National Football League (NFL) and All-America Football Conference (AAFC), primarily with the Chicago Cardinals.
+Coppage grew up in Oklahoma and played college football for the Oklahoma Sooners.
+He was member of their 1938 team that won the school's first Big Six Conference championship.
+He was selected by the Cardinals in the 1940 NFL draft.
+He played in Chicago for three seasons before leaving to serve in World War II.
 He signed with the Cleveland Browns in the AAFC after his discharge from the military and played one season for the team, moving to the Buffalo Bills in 1947.
 After leaving football, Coppage settled in Oklahoma and worked in lumber and banking.
 He died in 1992.

 Career

 Coppage grew up in Hollis, Oklahoma and attended the University of Oklahoma in Norman.
 He played football as an end for the Oklahoma Sooners for three years starting as a sophomore in 1937.
 Coppage was a member of a 1938 Sooners team that went undefeated and was ranked fourth in the country by the Associated Press before losing in the Orange Bowl to Tennessee.
 Despite the bowl-game loss, the Sooners won their first-ever Big Six Conference championship.

-Coppage was selected by the Chicago Cardinals in the 1940 NFL Draft and played for the team for three seasons before leaving to serve in the Pacific theater of World War II.
+Coppage was selected by the Chicago Cardinals in the 1940 NFL draft.
+He played for the team for three seasons before leaving to serve in the Pacific theater of World War II.
 After returning from service as a corporal in the Twentieth Air Force, he was acquired in 1946 by the Cleveland Browns, a team under formation in the All-America Football Conference.
 In his one year with the Browns, the team won the league championship.
 Coppage played for the Buffalo Bills in 1947, his last year in professional football.